chidough14/courierapp/readme.md

 ## How to run

-cd into your project and run "composer install"
+cd into your project and run "composer install".
+Create database "mycourier" and update .env file with your username and password.
-After that run "php artisan serve"
+After that run "php artisan migrate" to migrate database tables Then run "php artisan serve"
 Go to localhost:8000

 1. On your rest client go to the url http://localhost:8000/api/user/register to register.